Coworking spaces are growing. Explore the benefits that are enticing startups and multi-national firms alike to move their teams into shared...

 While the world is on its way towards the paperless workplace, people still need to print things out.
 Having a quality copy machine and other tools of that nature will make your coworking space more versatile and user-friendly.

 Offer The Extras

 Again, if you want to attract people who are willing to spend money to come to your space, you’ll need to offer things they won’t get elsewhere.
 Dedicated space for things like giving presentations or soundproof rooms for holding conference calls or recording podcasts is a great way to get people in there.

 Tech That Makes The Space

-Your first thought when it comes to tech is probably internet, coworking space management software software and other tools – these are costs of entry.
+Your first thought when it comes to tech is probably the internet, coworking space management software, and other tools – these are costs of entry.
 It’s also a good idea to invest in tech that makes your space more welcoming.
 Greetly’s digital visitor management tool is a tech-forward approach to connecting visitors with their hosts.
-Other examples include smart temperature controls and lighting, sleek coffee-making equipment and other perks that make life in your space more desirable.
+Other examples include smart temperature controls and lighting, sleek coffee-making equipment, and other perks that make life in your space more desirable.

 Make Membership Easy

 Make it easy for people to use your space!
 Some coworking spaces are open round the clock.
 While you may want a couple of staff members there during peak times, you also want a visitor registration app that allows tenants to order food or host meetings outside of standard business hours.
 Not only does the Greetly app allow this to happen, but it also makes tracking easy and efficient.
 Greetly reduces overhead by acting as receptionist, and Greetly leaves a great first impression among tech-savvy remote workers and freelancers who will appreciate a fast check in.